Table of Contents

 Who am I??

-There are a few things that stand out to me after reviewing our results and I have given my thumbsucked interpretation and thoughts, after reading as much as I could about it in the past few weeks.
-Bear in mind that it should be taken with more than a grain or two of salt.
+There are a few things that stand out to me after reviewing our results and I have given my thumbsucked interpretation and thoughts, after reading as much as I could about it online.
+Bear in mind that it should be taken with more than a grain or two of salt as there is very little documentary evidence to support my conclusions.

 - We come in many shades of brown yet even today many in our community proclaim our white European ancestry while failing to acknowledge and embrace our black African ancestry.